armytag/langs/poetic-lang/poetic-lang.md

 | Lateral    |          | l        |           |       |         |
 | Trill      |          | r        |           |       |         |

+### Phonotactics

+(C)V(C)
+- Must have one vowel in the nucleus, and cannot be alone
+- Must have one consonant in the onset and/or one consonant in the coda

 ### Inflectional Summary

 | Inflect For | Verbs | Nouns | Adjectives |